-Approvals API follows a microservice architecture that enables commerce into any part of an application and is built on the JSON API specification, follows predictable REST URLs and supports cross-origin resource sharing.
+The headless Approvals API service enables rapid experience-first commerce and application development.
+The Approvals API, built on a JSON Open API specification, follows a microservice architecture that enables commerce into any part of an application, follows predictable REST URLs, and supports cross-origin resource sharing.

-All requests to the API need to be accompanied by an authorization header with a standard salesforce authentication token.
+All requests to the API must be accompanied by an authorization header with an authentication token.

 The Approvals API is installed with the package and can be exposed to external applications via a Salesforce site or community.

-The Approvals API ensures backward compatibility by properly versioning any changes to the APIs.
-Should changes to the API structure need to be made, it will occur within a new version and older functionality will be preserved.
+The Approvals API ensures backward compatibility by versioning API changes.
+Should changes to the API structure be required, they occur in a new version with older functionality preserved.

 Requests made to the API must be encoded as JSON and contain the header

-You can easily include resource relationships on most top-level resources.
+You can include resource relationships on most top-level resources.
 Multiple includes are defined using comma-delimited values.

-Any request that returns an error follows a standard format.
-The Approvals APIs will return an object that contains a list of errors with the import, the import status, and definition Ids imported
+The Approvals APIs returns an object containing a list of errors with the import, import status, and imported definition IDs.